 You are here: Home

 I've had many people asking me questions I don't know the answer to.
 They are often seeking information about people, places or firms because they are researching their family history or local history, or are simply keen to remember and learn more about Hunslet.
-On the Answers needed page you can have a look through the questions and, if you have some information, contact me I'll publish it.
+On the Answers needed page you can have a look through the questions and, if you have some information, contact me.

 Since the website was launched many people have responded by writing down their memories.
 These are scattered throughout the website.
 You can go to the Browse page to see a list of all of them under "Memories" and link to any one of them from there.